JinkiKeikaku/PreCadDocuments/junkbulk/windows/precad/readme_en.md

 However, in the native version of gdiplus, if you do not properly specify the Japanese font, Japanese characters will be garbled (Japanese characters will also be garbled with this installer.
 In Windows, the characters will not be garbled because they will be displayed in an alternative font.
 The built-in version also doesn't seem to have garbled characters.I think you'll need to edit FontLink in the registry, but that seems difficult).
 If you don't have many Japanese fonts, run `winetricks allfonts` to install them (of course, you can select and install only Japanese fonts instead of all).
 However, PreCad does not embed fonts in files, so if the drawing you open uses fonts that are not installed, this can be a problem.
 In Windows, the text is readable because an alternative font is set, but in Wine, the text is garbled.
 Please specify an alternative font in PreCad option.
 Now you can read it.

 ## History
+- 2024/3/20 ver.
+1.0.3.0
+     - Supports Bezier curve and spline curve with offset tool.
+     - Added ellipse options to maintain flatness and convert to Bezier curve in the offset tool.
+     - Changed polyline offset algorithm.
+     - Cut line tool now supports Bezier curve and spline curve.
+     - Added clipping function to cut line tool.
+     - Fixed an issue where the text became dirty when saving as PNG or copying PNG to the clipboard.
+     - Supports pasting with DIB.
+     - Unnecessary files were copied to the plugin's ja folder, so they were deleted.

 - 2024/2/18 ver.
 1.0.2.0
      - Added Ellipse on 2 lines tool.
      - Added shear option to select tool.